Frequently asked questions

 Q. Do you have enough stock?

-A. We have daily deliveries to replenish our stores and our stock levels are improving every day.
-We would ask customers to buy only what they need, to help ensure there is enough for everyone.
+A. We have daily deliveries to replenish our stores and our stock levels have returned to their usual levels.
+We still encourage customers to buy only what they need, to help ensure there is enough for everyone.

 Q. Have your store opening hours changed?

-A. Yes, all our stores now close at 10pm.
+A. Yes, all our large stores close at 10pm.
 This helps us to ensure our stores are clean, we can replenish stock, and allows our colleagues to rest.

 You can check the opening hours for any store on our store locator